humanmade/altis-seo/docs/README.md

 ![](./assets/banner-seo.png)

 The Altis SEO module is powered by [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) for its advanced features.
-The SEO module provides a suite of tools for enhancing and managing your networks visibility to search engines and social platforms including Facebook and Twitter.
+The SEO module provides a suite of tools for enhancing and managing your network's visibility to search engines and social platforms including Facebook and Twitter.

 ## Configuration